 Each section of the flower forms a ring, so choose one to start on.
 Although the sample shows working from the outside in, you can start in the center if you like.

 Again, precision isn't necessary.
-If a stitch looks really off, pull it out, but when you look at the overall stitching, little mistakes won't be noticeable.
+If a stitch looks off, pull it out, but when you look at the overall stitching, little mistakes won't be noticeable.

-Add the Next Ring
+Stitch the Next Ring

 When you've finished the first ring of stitching, it's time to add another.
-Follow the same process as for the first ring, but you can also add something extra.
+Follow the same process as for the first ring, but try adding something extra: connect the two circles of stitching with a bit of detail.

-Connect the two rings with a bit of detail.
-As you stitch, every so often, make one of your satin stitches a little longer, extending into the first ring.
-This helps connect the sections of the flower, similar to how real flowers often look.
+- As you stitch, every so often, make one of your satin stitches a little longer, extending into the first ring.

+The overlap of threads helps connect the sections of the flower, similar to how real flowers often look.
 If you want the sections to blend into each other even more, add more of these overlapping stitches.

-For more definition between the sections, or if you want your flower to be especially bold, try outlining each section with backstitch in a dark color.
+For more definition instead of blending between the sections, or if you want your flower to be especially bold, try outlining each section with backstitch in a dark color.

 Stitch the Center